 - 1930-1995 – we had cold, dull and dryer autumns.

 - 1995-today – we had warm, bright autumns with normal rainfall.

-So whilst 2021 was of normal brightness, it didn’t invalidate the long term trend of the last 25 years.
+So whilst 2022 was of normal brightness and wetter than usual, it didn’t invalidate the long term trend of the last 25 years.

 How many dimensions does autumn have?

-The brown square in each chart is 2021.
+The brown square in each chart is 2022.
 Scatter plots can be useful to identify unusual years that do not follow the normal relationships.
-Here we see that this year was completely with the correlations seen over history for sunshine and rainfall and towards of what has been seen historically for temperature.
+Here we see that this year was completely with the correlations seen over history for sunshine and rainfall and towards the top of what has been seen historically for temperature.

 When I carried out PCA for summer data, I was able to obtain a 1st principal component which accounted for 76% of the total 3-dimensional variance.
 In other words, our summer weather is effectively 1-dimensional.
 This is not the case for our autumns as shown by the scree plots below.
 If the 3 weather variables were completely uncorrelated with each other, then each variable should account for 1/3 of the total 3-dimensional variance or 1 dimension.
 Our scree plot shows that autumnal weather is not far off that outcome.
 PC1 accounts for 44% of the total variance, PC2 accounts for 33% and PC3 accounts for the balance of 23%.
 Given the lack of correlation seen in the scatter plots this is not a surprise and so we conclude that UK Autumns are effectively 3 dimensional.